Three Steps to a Cleaner Nursery

-Whether you’re expecting and nesting or simply making your way through parental to-dos, giving your wee one’s room a solid scrub is a big task with bigger benefits.
-It feels good to know surfaces are safe for crawling, chewing and exploring, but a truly clean nursery requires more than a Saturday spruce.
-Read on for ways to take your tidying up a few notches.
+Whether you’re expecting and nesting or simply making your way through parental to-dos, giving your little one’s room a solid scrub is a big task with more significant benefits.

 Make the Nursery a Shoe-Free Zone

 It may appear as a no-brainer for keeping your cutie’s floor clean, but not wearing shoes is about much more than dirt.
-The soles of sneakers pick up all kinds of gross stuff, including mold spores, germs and bacteria—some of which can make your family sick.
+The soles of sneakers pick up all kinds of gross stuff, including mold spores, germs, bacteria, and parasites.
+A study from the University of Arizona discovered that more than 421,000 different bacteria were found on the bottoms of shoes—some of which can make your family sick.

-At the top of the list is poop, from birds, dogs, humans … you name it.
-Picking up fecal matter is almost an absolute when walking around outside, whether it’s animal waste or from using a public restroom.
-According to the CDC, E. coli, a bacteria found in feces, has certain strains that can cause diarrhea, urinary tract infections, respiratory illnesses, pneumonia and other illnesses.
+At the top of the list is poop from birds, dogs, humans, you name it.
+Picking up fecal matter is almost an absolute when walking outside, whether it’s animal waste or using a public restroom.
+According to the Centers for Disease Control and Prevention (CDC), E. coli, a bacteria found in feces, has certain strains that can cause diarrhea, urinary tract infections, respiratory illnesses, pneumonia, and other illnesses.

-Another danger lurking underneath your feet is C. diff (Clostridioides difficile), a nasty bacterium that causes colitis, an inflammation of the colon.
-A study from the University of Houston found that 26.4 percent of shoes carry the bacterial strain, and symptoms can range from severe diarrhea to fatal infection.
+Another danger lurking underneath your feet is Clostridioides difficile (C. diff), a nasty bacterium that causes colitis, an inflammation of the colon, with symptoms ranging from severe diarrhea to fatal infection for higher-risk individuals, such as those with weakened immune systems and people age 65 and older.
+A study from the University of Houston found that 26% of shoes carry the bacterial strain, and 17% of homes surveyed were positive for contamination.

-While healthy adults may have minimal risk for coming in contact with harmful bacteria on the floor, non-walkers with oral fixations are far more susceptible to the risk of illness.
+While healthy adults may have minimal risk of coming in contact with harmful bacteria on the floor, non-walkers with oral fixations and less mature immune systems are far more susceptible to the risk of illness.
 The easiest solution?
-Check your shoes at the nursery—or better yet, the front door.
+Check your shoes at the nursery—or, better yet, the front door.

 Minimize Dust Accumulation

-You’re not crazy.
-Dust appears overnight and seems to quickly recover surface areas once removed.
-Bedrooms specifically can generate more dust due to high-collection fabrics and furniture, such as comforters, blankets and rugs.
-(All those adorable stuffed animal friends on the shelf contribute as well.)
-If a room also has carpet, then bedding fibers, dust mites and skin cells can increase even more.
+You’re not imagining things.
+Dust appears overnight and seems to re-cover surface areas once removed quickly.
+Bedrooms can generate more dust due to high-collection fabrics and furniture, such as comforters, blankets, and rugs.
+(All those adorable stuffed animal friends on the shelf also contribute.)
+If a room also has carpet, the particles like bedding fibers, dust mites, and skin cells can accumulate even more.
 We know your ick-radar is going off, but before you break out the cleaning supplies, ensure your appliances aren’t contributing to the problem in the first place.

-Vacuuming regularly is a given, but a clean filter is needed to prevent dust and debris from simply spreading to other places.
-Most manufacturers recommend replacing the filter every 3-6 months.
-(Some vacuums use more than one filter at a time, depending on power settings and efficiency.)
+Regularly vacuuming is a given, but a clean filter is needed to prevent dust and debris from spreading from room to room.
+Most vacuum manufacturers recommend replacing the filter every three to six months.
 Check to ensure nothing is blocking the suction of your vacuum, too.
+(Pro tip: Some vacuums use more than one filter at a time, depending on power settings and efficiency, so check before you purchase replacements.)

-Other common offenders include your air conditioning filter and ceiling fan.
-Keeping your little one’s room cool is essential for quality sleep, but running these appliances for overnight stretches of time will result in more dust if left clogged from dander, dirt and air pollutants.
-The new dust simply has nowhere to go but onto the floor, the changing table, the crib, etc.
+Other common dust offenders include your air conditioning filter and ceiling fan.
+Keeping your little one’s room cool is essential for quality sleep, but running these appliances overnight will result in more dust if left clogged by dander, dirt, and air pollutants.
+The new dust simply has nowhere to go but onto the floor, the changing table, or the crib.

 Choose Nontoxic Cleaning Products

-You babe’s nursery should be cleaned without the use of harsh chemicals; bonus points if you can avoid phosphates, phthalates and preservatives, too.
-When used correctly, these gentle agents should be suitable for tummy time sessions and curious crawlers.
+Ideally, you should clean your babe’s nursery without harsh chemicals; bonus points if you can avoid phosphates, phthalates, preservatives, and fragrances.
+When used correctly, these gentle agents should suit tummy time sessions and curious crawlers.
 Here are a few of our go-to essentials:

 Everyday Cleaning: Dr. Bronner’s Pure-Castile Liquid Soap

 This unscented all-purpose cleaner is a great multitasking miracle worker for all-things-baby and beyond.
-Perfect for bathtime bubbles, cleaning countertops, soaking fruit and veggies, for use as a laundry detergent, stain remover, dish soap, hand soap and more, it’s your one-stop shop for many household duties.
-Thanks to a concentrated formula, this bottle offers a ton of solution out of every purchase.
+Perfect for bathtime bubbles, cleaning countertops, soaking fruit and veggies, laundry detergent, stain remover, dish soap, hand soap, and more, it’s your one-stop shop for many household duties.
+Thanks to a concentrated formula, you’ll get plenty of use from each bottle.
 Dilute a small amount with water to cleanse everything from top to bottom.

-Safely mop floors and spot-treat carpets and rugs using 100 percent natural ingredients.
-Their formulas are approved for a variety of surfaces and cut through the grime without the extra elbow grease.
-Made with pure essential oils, it leaves a subtle scent despite being vinegar-based.
+Safely mop floors and spot-treat carpets and rugs using 100% natural ingredients.
+These cleaning formulas are approved for various surfaces and cut through the grime with minimal elbow grease.
+Made with pure essential oils, each agent leaves a subtle scent despite being vinegar-based.

 Disinfecting: CleanWell Botanical Disinfecting Wipes

-These are a safer choice for wiping down toys and other surfaces prone to ending up in baby’s mouth.
-Just make sure to let the antibacterial cleaning solution air-dry fully before the next use.
+These wipes are safer for wiping down toys and other surfaces prone to ending up in your baby’s mouth.
+Just make sure to let the antibacterial cleaning solution air-dry thoroughly before the subsequent use.
 (Tip: If the absence of bleach or alcohol makes you apprehensive, wash approved toys in the top rack of the dishwasher.)